whitneyburton/portfolios/students/1611-back/charlotte-moore/20170112-Charlotte-Moore-M1.markdown

 * Missing suggest and supporting feature
 * Clear and concise tests.
 We talked about efficiency in the future
-* Could make better use of words as arrays, althogh I wasn't able to easily get it working
+* Could make better use of words as arrays, althogh I wasnt able to easily get it working
 * Would have liked more examples of enumerables

 ## Evaluation Rubric